apache/apisix-website/website/blog/2022/02/21/nacos.md

 ---
-title: "Apache APISIX Realizes Service Discovery Based on Nacos"
+title: "How to Use Apache APISIX Realizes Service Discovery Based on Nacos"
 authors:
   - name: "Zhihuang Lin"
     title: "Author"